frescobaldi/frescobaldi/frescobaldi/userguide/prefs_lilypond.md

 If the version is already installed on your system, it is shown as grayed.
 Clicking Other… will display another pop-up menu listing some older versions of the stable and unstable branches.
+Finally the Custom… option allows to choose a LilyPond binary already present in your computer.
+It's useful especially if you want to run a custom version of LilyPond built from source.
+This option is disabled in the flatpak package because of the limitations of the sandbox.

 If you have multiple versions of LilyPond installed you can specify them here, and configure Frescobaldi to automatically choose the right one, based